azizgharbi/tracktik-test/README.md

 - You can run `npm run build` to build.
 - You can open the `index.html` directly to see the demo.

+### ps:

+- To use the search type your text then press enter.

 ## Technologies:

 - [buefy](https://buefy.org/) (ui framework for vue js based on bluma css).